kanthavelan/Product_Sales_Forecasting/README.md

 9.	#Order: The number of orders received by the store on the specified day.
 10. Sales: Total sales amount for the store on the given day.

-I tried to add final_model.pkl to GitHub, but it was not allowed due to its size.
+I tried to add final_model.pkl to GitHub using Git lfs, but it was not allowed due to its size.
 So, I uploaded it to Google Drive and shared the link here.

 Final model file location: